Snooder/EV-Data-API/README.md

 - Secure the API by requiring users to authenticate via API keys, controlling access and usage
 - Ensure that incoming data is properly validated to prevent invalid entries and improve API reliability
 - Secure the API by enforcing HTTPS and adding security headers to prevent common vulnerabilitie

-Thank you for reading, let's get to work building something great!

-“The technology you use impresses no one.
-The experience you create with it is everything.”
-— Sean Gerety

 ### User Manual